Medically reviewed by Mary Lucas, RN

-Compared to many other antidepressants, Wellbutrin (bupropion) is less likely to cause some side effects, such as drowsiness, weight fluctuation and sexual dysfunction.
+Compared to many other antidepressants, Wellbutrin (bupropion) is less likely to cause some adverse effects, such as drowsiness, weight loss or gain and sexual dysfunction.

 When used as a treatment for depression, Wellbutrin (buproprion) usually takes around six to eight weeks before it starts fully working as a treatment for depression.
 However, you may begin to experience improvements in your sleep habits, appetite and energy levels as early as one to two weeks of treatment.

 It may take four to six weeks to experience a significant improvement in your mood and level of interest in activities after starting bupropion.